-(26) Operating segments
+(25) Operating segments

-Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision-Maker.
-The Chief Operating Decision-Maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Board of Directors that makes strategic decisions.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
+The Group's chief Operating decision maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Board of Directors that makes strategic decisions.